lrq3000/futo-voiceinput-whisper/README.md

 # FUTO Voice Input

+## NOTE: this repository is deprecated, as FUTO created an official mirror on GitHub since then, you can find the up-to-date repo here: https://github.com/futo-org/voice-input

 FUTO Voice Input is an application that lets you do speech-to-text on Android, integrating with third party keyboards or apps that use the generic speech-to-text APIs.

 To download the application, visit the [FUTO Voice Input page](https://voiceinput.futo.org/).
 You can also find the contact there to report issues or suggestions.